 Observing the learners' perception in online English training course which is presented in table 2, the participants' responses were varied.
-70% of participants believed that "online exercises are compulsory" while others expressed their ideas in an opposite way "online exercises are optional" (16.66%).
-The rest had no information of online exercises, occupied (13, 33%).
+70% participants believed that "online exercises are compulsory" while other expressed their ideas in an opposite way "online exercises are optional" (16.66%).
+The rest ones had no information of online exercises, occupied (13, 33%).
 Likewise, all participants were asked for sharing their interest in online course, 60% of them indicated that they were keen on English online course, but more than one - fifth (23.33%) of them revealed their neutral feeling (not very interested in or bored with that online course).
-Fewer of them exposed that online course had no any influence on them (16.6%).
+Fewer of them exposed that onlinecourse had no any influence them (16.6%).
 Besides, the participants were asked to share their own viewpoint of their English abilities.
 30% of them believed that they have good communication.
-Other 30% were supposed to be pretty good and more than 16% of participants were less able and limited in English ability.
+Other 30% were supposed to be pretty good and more than 16% participants had self- evaluation might be at an average rate.
+However, more than 22% participants were less able and limited in English ability.